jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def subtract(x, y):
         return x - y

-  and all the tests pass - SUCCESS!
+  SUCCESS!
+All the tests pass

 * ``test subtraction`` can now be removed from the TODO list